Structural/hippodrome/docs/hippodrome.md

 pass arguments to a function, pull more than one property out of a store, or use more than one store to calculate a property.
-Note that the function you give to `listenWith` doesn't call @setState directly - it returns an object that can be passed to it (and to @getInitialState).
+Note that the function you give to `listenWith` doesn't call @setState directly - it returns an object that can be passed to it.

 ```coffeescript
 Components.Profile = React.createClass